-U = 0.6047...
+$$U = 0.6047...$$

-It turns out (with a fair amount of work), that one can prove that a random variable U generated in this way has the correct distribution.
+It turns out (with a fair amount of work), that one can prove that a random variable U generated in this way is actually uniform over the interval [0,1]

 There's another, more geometric way of thinking about this as well.
-Start with the interval [0, 1].
+Start with the interval [0,1].
 Then flip a fair coin whose sides are labeled either R for right or L for left.
-Then if the coin is left, we consider the left half of the interval [0, 1/2), and if it is right we consider the right half of the interval [1/2, 1).
+Then if the coin is left, we consider the left half of the interval [0,1/2), and if it is right we consider the right half of the interval [1/2,1).
 Then flip the coin again (independently) and select the right or left half, and so on.

-So if the first four flips where RLLR, then the interval has been reduced down to [5/16, 6/16).
+So if the first four flips were RLLR, then the interval has been reduced down to [5/16,6/16).
 Each time the length of the interval gets chopped in half.
-If we take the limit of the left endpoint of the interval as the number of flips goes to infinity, it approaches a single value, and that will be our $U \sim \text{Unif}([0, 1])$.
+If we take the limit of the left endpoint of the interval as the number of flips goes to infinity, it approaches a single value, and that will be our $U \sim \mathsf{Unif}([0,1])$.